-Last month, in an entry called wrong turns gone right, I wrote about a young woman (C.) whose fiance, J., is serving his country in Iraq.
+Last month, I wrote about a young woman (C.) whose fiance, J., is serving his country in Iraq.
 She past along our email addresses to J. so that he would know we are praying for him.
-(J. sent us the photo at left.)
+(J. sent us the photo)

 This morning, J. sent an email to his prayer support group, sharing a near miss that happened a couple of days ago.
 It was frightening to read.
 I cannot begin to imagine what it was like to actually be there.
 It makes my own concerns seem small by comparison.

 J. mentioned in his email that afterward one guy asked him what Psalm it was that J. is always reading.
 He answered that it was Psalm 91:

 You who sit down in the High God’s presence,